Kraisie/RoleWatcher/README.md

-# Rolewatcher
+# RoleWatcher

 This is a Discord bot which can sync roles between a Discord and a forum.
-That's useful if you offer a Discord server for the members of your forum that has changing roles due to memberships or other changing permission sets.
+That's useful if you offer a Discord server for the members of a forum that has changing roles due to memberships or other changing permission sets but that does not grant database access.

 ## Setup